yirem/LGN_Layers/README.md

 The processed data and codes for:

-Yildirim, I., Hekmatyar, K., & Schneider, K. A. (under revision).
+Yildirim, I., Hekmatyar, K., & Schneider, K. A. (2022).
 Evaluating quantitative and functional MRI as potential techniques to identify the subdivisions in the human lateral geniculate nucleus.
-Invited resubmission to NeuroImage in September, 2022.
+BioRxiv. https://doi.org/10.1101/2022.11.16.516765

+Yildirim, I., Austin, A. J., & Schneider, K. A. (manuscript in prep).
+Segregating the eye-specific regions of the human lateral geniculate nucleus using non-negative matrix factorization.

 The raw nifti data* for these analysis is available at https://openneuro.org/datasets/ds004187.